TheOnlyWei/Alzheimer-gene-distributed-computing/README.md

 ## Top-K T-test Scores
-This section explains how to run the top_k.py module to calculate top-k t-test scores between clusters of Entrez IDs that produce the largest t-test score magnitudes between two means of patients labeled with Alzheimer's Disease and those who don't have any cognitive impairment.
+This section explains how to run the top_k.py module to calculate top-k t-test scores between clusters of Entrez IDs that produce the largest t-test score magnitudes between two means of patients labeled with Alzheimer's Disease (AD) and those with no cognitive impairment (NCI).

 The calculations for student t-test use population standard deviation.
 Project report is ```doc/report.pdf```.